 Traveling with babies and toddlers is stressful.
 But being prepared can help reduce some of that stress.
 When traveling on planes or even trains, buses, and cars, headphones for your kids can make all the difference in the world.
 Don’t believe me?
 Just take a peek at the kids on the planes who are the quietest.
 I’m willing to bet they have headphones on!
+Maybe they got them as a gift for new parents or planned ahead.

 With that being said, I need to be honest.
-When I flew with my toddler for the first time, I knew we need headphones that would work on an iPad.
+When I flew with my toddler for the first time, I knew we needed headphones that would work on an iPad.
 So I just bought the first pair I saw.
 I have since learned that was a huge mistake!
 Headphones can be a sanity saver for parents, but they also need to provide quality hearing loss protection for kids.

 Benefits of Headphones (Or Why Your Little Ones Need Them)